 Note: this post contains affiliate links meaning if you make a purchase from these links, I will earn a small commission at no extra cost to you.
-This helps to keep this website up and running.
+You can see my full disclosure statement here.

 For what and how to pack

 The must-have clothing items to keep you warm or cool and fashionable.

 Buy it now: Terrex Agravic GTX Women’s Shoes and Climaheat Frost Hooded Jacket

 If you are planning to travel in the cooler months then it’s important to be prepared with the right footwear and jacket.
 I love the combination of my Adidas Terrex Agravic GTX Women’s Shoes and Climaheat Frost Hooded Jacket.
 The trail running shoes are great for hiking, running, or just walking around – plus they are completely waterproof thanks to the GORE-TEX® lining.
 The Climaheat jacket has been made with heat seals around the neck and sleeve cuffs to keep out the cool air.
 I traveled to chilly Finland and Estonia with these must-have travel accessories, staying warm and dry.

 Jerny of The Jerny